-There is no indication of an immediate threat of disruption to drinking water resources of the RHMW2254-01 as a result of the January 2011 data.
-Based on the January 2011 groundwater monitoring event, RHMW2254-01 does not fall into any Results Category of the Groundwater Protection Plan.
+There is no indication of an immediate threat of disruption to drinking water resources at the U.S. Navy Well 2254-01 as a result of the April 2011 data.
+Based on the April 2011 groundwater monitoring event, RHMW2254-01 does not fall into any Results Category of the Groundwater Protection Plan.